Sermon: Love and Works

 Notice how attention in verses 7-8 is drawn to her preparations.
 Not only her preparations, but also her righteous acts.
 Do you suppose that her righteous acts have anything to do with the preparation?
 Absolutely.
 Do you suppose that it has anything to do with her being qualified?
 Absolutely.
 There are works that are implied here—her righteous acts.

 Do not be misled into thinking that her deeds, her righteous acts, have earned her salvation.
 All through the Bible, it maintains a delicate balance between grace, that which is given, and obedience, that is the right response to it.
-Here, that balance is shown that the wife's garments are granted to her.
+Here, that balance is shown that the white garments are granted to her.
 It is given.
 She has worked, it is implying, but the gift is still given.

 It takes work to make a marriage successful.
 It takes work to make our relationship with God successful.
-If we do the right kind of works, there is no doubt that our relationship with God will be successful and God will be well pleased with us.
+If we do the right kinds of works, there is no doubt that our relationship with God will be successful and God will be well pleased with us.
 And we will be in His Kingdom.

 Religious Jews of Jesus' day had a very strong theological position in regards to works.
 They believed in them.
 Unfortunately they were not doing the right works, and their bias lead them to trust in their works for salvation.
-God gives us then, with these Jews, a wrong picture of what not to do in regard to works, or what not to believe or trust in.
+God gives us, then, with these Jews, a wrong picture—of what not to do in regard to works, or what not to believe or trust in.

 Now let me show you two familiar scriptures that show this.
 Let us go back Mark 7 and just a variety of verses between one and twenty-three.